The appeals process - Occupational Health and Safety

 What does “appeal” mean?

-Within 14 days of being given an order, advice or an administrative penalty, the workplace party who received the order, advice or administrative penalty may file an appeal.
-However, before appealing, we encourage the workplace party to ensure they have properly understood why the order, advice or administrative penalty was issued.
+Within 14 calendar days of being given an order, advice or an administrative penalty, the workplace party who received it may file an appeal to the Chief Compliance Officer (CCO).
+However, before appealing, we encourage the workplace party to ensure they properly understand why the order, advice or administrative penalty was issued.
 If not clearly understood, you should communicate with the officer who issued the order, advice or administrative penalty.
 Their name is included on the inspection report or the notice of administrative penalty.

-• the name of the workplace party who is directed by the order, advice or the administrative penalty;
+• the name of the workplace party who is directed by the order, advice or administrative penalty;

 • a copy of the inspection report or at least, the inspection report number;